VishalKandala/1D-Composite-Diffusion-Solver/README.md

 Specify the thickness of felt insulation to be added. (meters) 10.0
 ```
+The program would output information based on verbose selection and also outputs the time(seconds) at which the temperature profile is stored in /data folder.

+At the end of the run, it would output the CPU time (ms) for the Thomas Algorithm solver averaged over all the time steps.
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first